You can help create a more sustainable future!

 But even if your individual choices won’t single-handedly save the planet, you can still play an important role in caring for the environment.
 The small, positive differences you make are still better than none at all—and your actions could snowball by inspiring the people around you to live more sustainably as well.

-As you learn online from home, you have a chance to reassess your habits and routines and their environmental impact—check out these tips and see what small (or big) changes you can make.
-I use BC as an example in most of these tips, but you can tailor these suggestions for wherever you may be learning from!
+As the exam season winds down, take a moment to reassess your habits and routines and their environmental impact—check out these tips and see what small (or big) changes you can make.
+I use BC as an example in most of these tips, but you can tailor these suggestions for wherever you're currently based!

 And, if you’re motivated to take even more action, keep scrolling for UBC clubs and initiatives you can join to help enact change at an institutional level!